Generating custom reports from the Constituents or Fundraising tab

 Here's an example of how the date range for gifts in a total giving report during a specific period need to be customized to pull the expected data:

-NOTE: Total Giving includes all gifts, pledges, in-kind giving, matching, and soft credits.
+NOTE: Total Giving includes all gifts, pledges, in-kind giving, matching, peer credits, and soft credits.
 Installments and “Other Income” are not included.
 If you want to exclude certain gift types, you can do so here by selecting the “Gift Types” option.

 Another caveat involves customizing your report’s gift field/s.